-NOTE: See Appendix E for service procedure code/rate information.
+NOTE: See Appendix E for Rate and Billing Code information.

-The provider may only bill for transportation for the date(s) which the beneficiary received supported employment services as indicated in the approved POC.
+The provider may only bill for transportation for the date(s) which the beneficiary received Supported Employment services as indicated in the approved POC.

 Prevocational Services

 Prevocational services are intended to prepare a beneficiary for paid employment or volunteer opportunities in the community to the beneficiary's highest level.
 Prevocational services allow the individual to develop general, non-job-task-specific strengths and skills that contribute to employability in paid employment in integrated community settings.